-The first reason, is that it’s made by ATS.
+The first reason is that it’s made by ATS.
 They’re such a reliable manufacturer for warfighters and preppers alike, and I’ve had nothing but great experiences with them.
-The second reason, is their magazine capacity.
+The second reason is their magazine capacity.

 The 6×3 Shingle holds six 5.56mm magazines (you can also get the 7.62mm version), as well as three double-stack pistol magazines.
 This capacity allows you to localize all of your ammunition in one area, making it a great option for preppers looking for simplicity.

-These glorious inventions make carrying supplemental pouches a hell of a lot easier for guys like me, and I’m sure you’ll love them too.
+These glorious inventions make carrying supplemental pouches a lot easier for guys like me, and I’m sure you’ll love them too.
 They’re simply a belt with MOLLE loops built all the way around them, making them capable of attaching any MOLLE pouch to them.

 I sent it to ATS, and they sent me a brand-new belt that hasn’t had any issues since.
 The only downside to this belt, is you’ll need to buy an inner belt (which you can also purchase off their website) in order to secure it around your waist.

 Utility and Dump Pouches

 Utility pouches (AKA sustainment pouches) are pouches that you can attach to your kit to carry small, necessary items (like maps, markers, etc.).
 Another great use for utility pouches is to keep an energy bar inside of it, trust me it comes in handy.

-They’re the only brand that I’ve heard of that make such great quality gear and offer a lifetime warranty (even if you’re not the original buyer) on their items.
+They’re the only brand that I’ve heard of that makes such great quality gear and offers a lifetime warranty (even if you’re not the original buyer) on their items.
 If you like another brand, that’s fine.
 Just don’t get “Condor”, they make terrible, unreliable gear.

 Dump pouches are pouches that you can attach to your kit, or war belt in order to store your expended magazines in.
 While you can just place your expended magazines back in your magazine pouch, dump pouches offer a faster way of doing this so you can get back in the fight faster.

 IFAK (Improvised First Aid Kit)

 If you buy any pouch for your kit, make sure the IFAK is the first one you buy.
 When SHTF and you end up getting shot (or injured by some other means), you don’t want to be wasting precious time by digging in your BOB looking for medical supplies.

 Ear-Pro and Eye-Pro

 The best eye-pro I’ve ever had was a pair of ESS Crossbow ballistic eye-pro.
-A sturdy carrying-case, two frames, and two lenses (tinted for daytime and clear for nighttime) come with the package for $105 off of their website, but can be sold for less at most army surplus stores (if you can find them).
+A sturdy carrying case, two frames, and two lenses (tinted for daytime and clear for nighttime) come with the package for $105 off of their website but can be sold for less at most army surplus stores (if you can find them).

-For ear-pro, any basic ear plugs will work.
+For ear-pro, any basic earplugs will work.
 However, I recommend getting a pair with a string keeping them together, along with a carrying case to keep them clean when you’re not using them.
 You can find a pair like this for less than $5 at Walmart, and they should last you a long time.

 For those of you who are new to my articles, I stress a lot on the fact that whatever you buy is on you.
 I’m only here to help guide you in the right direction if you have little experience in my area of expertise.

 Remember, the added weight from body armor can be a nuisance when moving long distances.
 Make sure you practice hiking long distances with this added weight, so you’re not sucking when you have to do it when SHTF.

 Never underestimate how helpful extra pouches can be for your kit.
-While you don’t want to be carrying everything you can think of on your kit, the added availability of some items will prove to be useful in bad situations.
+While you don’t want to be carrying everything you can think of in your kit, the added availability of some items will prove to be useful in bad situations.